The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 14) Ride A Longboat Through The Belait River

 Riding a longboat is something every visitor should experience at least once.
-Popularized by Iban people of the neighboring Malaysian state of Sarawak, these longboats are built to be thin and long (picture below) in order to optimally penetrate Borneo’s rivers.
+Popularized by Iban people of the neighboring Malaysian state of Sarawak, these longboats are built to be thin and long (see below) in order to optimally penetrate Borneo’s rivers.
 The Belait River in Belait District has been a lifeline to local tribes for centuries.
-As the jungle is very dense, longboats are often the quickest transportation to the inland villages.
+As the Bornean jungle is extremely dense, longboats are often the quickest transportation option to inland villages.
 The Belait River is Brunei’s longest.
 To hire a longboat, just go to Kuala Belait’s jetty on Jalan Sungai road.
 You can hire a driver there to take you up the river and drop you off back at the same spot.
 To read more about the Belait District, click here.

 15) Istana Nurul Iman